 And if a vibration started in one place ended up in another, then there had to be something for it to vibrate along.
-With a telegraph cable, the vibration is obvious to see, easy to imagine, but a radio wave?
-What is that vibration traveling through?
+With a telegraph cable, the vibration is obvious to see, easy to imagine.
+But a radio wave?
+What is the vibration of a wave traveling through?
 The air, of course, but then air is not empty, it is something.

 And my mind would race, as it does now, at the realization that there is no gap in the universe, that everything is connected, the visible and the invisible, always vibrating, sending and receiving messages.